UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

 ## General recipe for adding features
 As described above, the use of React and Redux is intended to reduce the number of bugs, by a clean separation of

-- **state:** What is the current state of the program, including not only the DNADesign, but all other aspects such as UI state.
+- **state:** What is the current state of the program, including not only the Design, but all other aspects such as UI state.
 This is represented by an instance of `AppState`.

 - **view:** What does the visual interface look like, as a function of the model.
 This is represented by React components.